Date of Award:

 Merozoite formation occurred in two ways.
 In sporozoite-shaped schizonts, anlagen of merozoites appeared in the interior of the cell.
 Extensions of the inner membrane of the parent cell penetrated deep into the cytoplasm.
 Such internal membranes evidently participated in isolating the immature merozoite from the cytoplasm of the schizont, along with infoldings of the surface membrane of the schizont.
 Merozoites formed in this manner were long and slender.

 Spheroidal schizonts formed by trophozoites usually had a single surface membrane with inner membrane present only in various small areas about the periphery of the cell.
 Conoids were found beneath the surface membrane and adjacent to the nucleus.
 In later stages, developing merozoites grew outward from the surface of the schizont, and infoldings of the limiting membrane of the schizont occurred at the margins of each.
 Such merozoites appeared short and stubby.

 Sampson, J. Robert, "Growth of Eimeria alabamensis from Cattle In Vitro and the Changes in Fine Structure Associated with Schizogony" (1970).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8373.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .